astroumd/lmtoy/docs/source/glossary.rst

       beam if normally given in **FITS** keywords BMAJ,BMIN,BPA.
 The term **resolution**

+    horn
+      Another term used for beam or pixel.

     LSR
       (Spectral Line Reduction):  the software reduction Sequoia (3mm) data, and presumably in the future, Omaya (1mm)